9 tips to help prevent identity theft and bring peace of mind

 7. Keep private info private

 Be wary of anyone asking for personal information like your SSN, birthdate, and bank account or credit card number—especially if they called you when you weren’t expecting a call.
 Familiarizing yourself with your bank’s privacy and security policies can help you understand what type of information they may or may not reach out to you for, so you can tell when something’s off.
-When in doubt, contact the company directly using a published customer service hotline like the number on your statement or card prior to providing any information to a call.
+When in doubt, contact the company directly using a published customer service hotline like the number on your statement or card prior to providing any information on a call.

 8. Only carry what you need